gauravmm/gauravmanek.com/_content/blog/_posts/2015-08-30-hexapod-step-planner.md

 At this point in the development, I have access to the geometry of the hexapod, and can get and set the angle of each joint.
 I calculate forward and inverse kinematics of all six legs, and find the position of any joint in the hexapod relative to the hexapod, or relative to the world.

-Here's the final product, so you have some idea of what I was working towards:
+__Update__: Here's the final product, so you have some idea of what I was working towards:

 {% include youtube id="cYUKvpEEngA" %}